conradakunga/Blog/_posts/2025-03-27-using-state-machines-part-4-using-multiple-triggers.md

 ---
 layout: post
-title: Using State Machines - Part 4 - Using Multiple Triggers
+title: Using State Machines In .NET  - Part 4 - Using Multiple Triggers
 date: 2025-03-27 22:38:18 +0300
 categories:
     - C#